 - Shadowing professionals in careers that interest you is also an excellent way to find out more about health care.
 Contact your providers to ask if they allow this.

 - Tri-C’s Career Center can help you determine if the health care environment and certain health care careers are a good fit for you.
 MyPlan is an excellent career assessment and planning tool available through the Career Centers.
-Call your campus Career Center for more information.
+Contact your campus Career Center for more information.

 What health career programs does Tri-C offer?